Mukheem1603/Data-Structures_-C-/README.md

 In terms of computer programming language, a data structure may be selected or designed to store data for the purpose of working on it with various algorithms.

 Data Structure in C Programming Language is a specialized format for organizing and storing data.
-In General data structure types include the file, array, record, table, tree.. etc.
+General data structure types include the file, array, record, table, tree.. etc.

 # Array:
 Array is collection of similar data type, you can insert and delete an element from array without following any specific order.